leto/writing/blog_posts/parrot/m0_meeting.md

 M0 opcodes take 3 arguments for symmetry and performance reasons).
 This could be as simple as hints that a variable is local or global, or a more detailed delineation using bit flags.

+It was also decided that we didn't need an invoke opcode and that invoke properly belongs as a VTABLE method on invokables.

+We also talked about the fact that register machines greatly benefit from concentrating VM operations on either the caller or the callee side.
+Looking for more references about this.
+It seems that the callee side seems to be what we will try for, but I am not quite sure why.

+We finally talked about calling conventions and decided that goto_chunk should roughly be equivalent to a jmp (assembly unconditional jump to address) and the invoke vtable would setup a return continuation (i.e. make a copy of the program counter), do a goto_chunk, and let the callee handle the rest, such as looking up a return continuation and invoking it.

+TODO: list next actions

+SUMMARY